Eptikar/litellm-ruby/README.md

       api_key: os.environ/OPENAI_API_KEY
 ```

-Then you can simple start litellm as a docker container:
+Then you can simply start LiteLLM as a docker container:

 ```bash
 $ docker run \